 Bonneville's heat will cook you alive (hence the name HellFire).
 We've all experienced bright sunlight, but at Bonneville its intensity is reinforced by being prismatically reflected off the ocean of salt that surrounds you.

 You're going to need to block the sun from your face and arms.
 Bring some good lip balm and sun block, and use them both throughout the day.
 Protect your eyes and head.
 It's easy to spot the people who are there for the first time - they' re the ones without sunglasses and hats.
-If they've been on the salt flats for more than two days, avoid standing downwind from them, since the wind often blows chunks of crispy, toasted skin off their faces and lips, which eventually settles into a fine crust on the flats.

 Read our Salt Flats Survival Guide